oscarfevre/Android-Phone-Status-Reporting-Tool/README.md

 ## End-to-end flow
 1) App starts service → collects metrics/location
+2) Slack posts continue every 30 seconds if Slack is enabled
-2) GPS and metrics are sent only on FCM request
+3) GPS/API are sent only on FCM request
-3) Token management: on token refresh, app POSTs `{type: registerToken, deviceId, fcmToken}` to your API (if set)
+4) Token management: on token refresh, app POSTs `{type: registerToken, deviceId, fcmToken}` to your API (if set)
-4) Backend stores token; when an event occurs, backend sends FCM `{type: REQUEST_LOCATION}` to that token
+5) Backend stores token; when an event occurs, backend sends FCM `{type: REQUEST_LOCATION}` to that token
-5) App receives FCM, triggers immediate `collectAndSend`, posting to your API
+6) App receives FCM, triggers immediate `collectAndSend`, posting to your API (Slack not triggered by FCM)

 ## Reading location metrics
 - `lat`, `lon`: latitude and longitude in decimal degrees